justinmklam/personal-blog/content/posts/2025/05/hugo-tips-and-tricks/index.md

 hugo new posts/2025/05/my-new-post/index.md
 ```

-But manually typing date paths is cumbersome, so instead you can use a target like this in your Makefile to:
+But manually typing date paths is cumbersome, so instead you can use a target like this in your Makefile:

 ```sh
 new: